mkvlrn/template-node/README.md

 ### `yarn tidy`

 Runs biome in fix mode (only [safe fixes](https://biomejs.dev/linter/#safe-fixes)) to lint and format the project.
-Not only `./src` but all "loose" config files around root (js, ts, json, jsonc) or other directories.
+Not only `./src`, but also all "loose" config files around root (js, ts, json, jsonc) or other directories.

 ### `yarn typecheck`